[00:22] <minddog>

 [00:57] [Neovanglist] just as if they were root

-[00:57] [Neovanglist] but they are really seeing their "version" of it
+[00:57] [Neovanglist] but they are really seeing their "version"

 [00:58] [Neovanglist] so they really do have total system control